Shama Bhate

-Guru Shama Bhate (शमा भाटे; born 6 October 1950) also known as Shama Tai, is among the Kathak exponents in India today.
-Her career spans over 40 years and she has been learning and performing Kathak from the age of 4 and has been a teacher and is involved with choreography and training many Kathak dancers in India.
-She is also the artistic director of her Dance Academy Nadroop in Pune.
+Guru Shama Bhate (शमा भाटे; born 6 October 1950), also known as Shama Tai, is an Indian Kathak dancer and choreographer.
+She has been active in the field of Kathak for more than four decades and began training in the dance form at the age of four.
+Bhate has trained numerous Kathak dancers in India and serves as the artistic director of Nadroop, a dance academy based in Pune.

 Personal life

-Guru Shama Bhate was born in Belgaum (now Belagavi) on 6 October 1950.
-Born to Smt Gulab Baisa Naik and Sri Ganagadhar G Naik.
-She is married to Sanat Bhate, who is the son of Guru Rohini Bhate, in 1974 and has a son Angad Bhate.
+Guru Shama Bhate was born in Belgaum (now Belagavi) on 6 October 1950 to Smt.
+Gulab Baisa Naik and Sri Ganagadhar G. Naik.
+She married Sanat Bhate in 1974, who is the son of Guru Rohini Bhatein.
+She has a son, Angad Bhate.

 Training

-Shama Bhate is the disciple and daughter in law of Guru Smt.
+Shama Bhate is the disciple and daughter-in-law of the Guru Smt.
 Rohini Bhate.
-She has also had her training from Pt.
+She also received training under Pt.
 Birju Maharaj and Pt.
 Mohanrao Kallianpurkar.
-Her idiom of kathak dance has special inputs in ‘Taal’ and ‘Laya’, from tabla taal maestro and exponent Pt.
+Her idiom of Kathak dance incorporates insights into ‘Taal’ and ‘Laya’, developed under the guidance of the tabla maestro and exponent, Pt.
 Suresh Talwalkar.

-Shama Bhate has trained numerous professional Kathak Dancers and is on the board of many universities and functions as one of the senior Guru's in Lalit Kala Kendra of Pune University, Nalanda College of Mumbai University, Bharat College of Nagpur University, Bharati Vidyapeeth in Pune.
-Under her guidance, more than thirty of her students have acquired a post-graduate degree from various universities and as many as 12 students have been awarded the HRDC National scholarship (for senior students), and also CCERT scholarship (for junior students).
+As an educator, Shama Bhate has trained numerous professional Kathak Dancers and serves on several university boards.
+She is currently a senior guru at Pune University's Lalit Kala Kendra, Mumbai University's Nalanda College, Bharat College of Nagpur University, and Bharati Vidyapeeth in Pune.

+Under her mentorship, more than thirty students have earned postgraduate degrees from various universities.
+Additionally, 12 of her students have been awarded the HRDC National scholarship for senior students, with others having received the CCERT scholarship for junior students.

 Choreographic work

 Shama Bhate's choreographic work is extensive.
-She has experimented with both traditional as well as contemporary format of Kathak.
-She has created a repertoire of traditional and classical compositions (Taals, Taranas, Thumris, etc.) with her own perspective.
-Some examples include Trishul (a blend of Taal cycles of 9, 10, and 11 beats), Samvaad (domuhi composition), and Layasopan (traditional Kathak sequence presented through Panch Jatis).
-A more recent production from 2015 saw her drawing inspiration from the Indian Epic Mahabaratha and created the "Ateet ki Parchhaiyan - Reflections on the Mahabharata Saga" with dancers performing 7 different Indian classical and Indian folk dance forms.
+She has experimented with both traditional and contemporary formats of Kathak.
+She has created a repertoire of traditional and classical compositions (Taals, taranas, thumris, etc.) with her own perspective.
+Some examples include Trishul (a blend of Taal cycles of 9, 10, and 11 beats), Samvaad (a Domuhi composition), and Layasopan (a traditional Kathak sequence presented through Panch Jatis).
+A more recent production from 2015 saw her drawing inspiration from the Indian epic Mahabharath and creating the "Ateet ki Parchaiyan—Reflections on the Mahabharath Saga" with dancers performing 7 different Indian classical and Indian folk dance forms.
 Another choreography that was performed by her students from Nadroop during the occasion of the 85th birthday celebration of the singer Lata Mangeshkar, was the dance ballet 'Chala Vahi Des'.

-Some of her most recent production in 2018 are:
+Some of her most recent productions in 2018 are: